RockNRui/Black-Box-Library/README.md

 (Tag functions ran when certain actions occur.)

-`#minecraft:bbl/clock/1_tick, #minecraft:bbl/clock/5_ticks, #minecraft:bbl/clock/1_second, #minecraft:bbl/clock/2_seconds, #minecraft:bbl/clock/5_seconds clocks.` - Ran globally at X interval.
+`#minecraft:bbl/clock/1_tick, #minecraft:bbl/clock/5_ticks, #minecraft:bbl/clock/1_second, #minecraft:bbl/clock/2_seconds, #minecraft:bbl/clock/5_seconds clocks.` - Run globally at X interval.

-`#minecraft:bbl/inventory_changed, #minecraft:bbl/slot_changed, #minecraft:bbl/inventory_or_slot_changed` - Ran as/at a player when their inventory changes, hotbar selected slot changes, or when either happens.
+`#minecraft:bbl/inventory_changed, #minecraft:bbl/slot_changed, #minecraft:bbl/inventory_or_slot_changed` - Run as/at a player when their inventory changes, hotbar selected slot changes, or when either happens.

-`#minecraft:bbl/y_change/falling, #minecraft:bbl/y_change/ascending` - Ran as/at a player every tick as they fall or ascend.
+`#minecraft:bbl/y_change/falling, #minecraft:bbl/y_change/ascending` - Run as/at a player every tick as they fall or ascend.

-`#minecraft:bbl/y_change/down_1, #minecraft:bbl/y_change/up_1` - Ran as/at a player when they lose or gain a y level.
+`#minecraft:bbl/y_change/down_1, #minecraft:bbl/y_change/up_1` - Run as/at a player when they lose or gain a y level.